IRI-UW-Bioinformatics/flu-ngs/README.md

 There are several python scripts in [`workflow/scripts`](workflow/scripts) which have a couple of dependencies.

-Make a python virtual environment and install them with:
+Make a python virtual environment and install the requirements with:

 ```bash
 pip install -r requirements.txt